siowyisheng/pipenv-pyconsg-18/README.md

 $
 ```

-We can confirm that the project is using Django 1.11 with `$ pip show django`.
+We can confirm that the project is using Django 1.11 with `pip show django`.

 ```
 $ pip show django